 - Cost Structure: What are the business’ major cost drivers?
 How are they linked to revenue?

-For visualizing each part of business canvas you can use slides with modern outline icons and virtual sticky notes to express your ideas:
+For visualizing each part of the business canvas you can use slides with elegant outline icons and virtual sticky notes:

-For presenting the whole model on one slide we prepared several slide versions in three different styles:
+For presenting the whole model on one slide we prepared slide versions in three different visual styles:

 Light modern style with Outline Icons

-Using simple flat icons is good when you want to make them small, as they still remain recognizable even if shrunk to pretty small size.
-The sticky notes graphics creates a nice natural looking design of the whole canvas.
+Use simple flat icons when you want to make them small, as they still remain recognizable even if shrunk to a pretty small size.
+The sticky note graphics create a nice natural-looking design of the whole canvas.
 You can alter the color of the note cards, they are all editable vector shapes.

 The third variation you can reuse is with creative scribble icons.
-You can choose multi-color canvas layout or all 9 sections in one color.
+You can choose the multi-color canvas layout or the one which has all 9 sections colored in the same way.

-Choose canvas style that fits your business or product better, whether you want to underline creativity, modern or functional style.
+Choose a canvas style that fits your business or product better, whether you want to create a more unique, modern, or functional presentation.

 Putting the Business Model Canvas in PowerPoint format and asking your whole team to collaborate on it is a great way to make sure that everyone understands what you have in mind.
 A collaborative approach brings up new ideas as well.